 Based on the large spread of current real-time March initialized forecasts, a plume of possibilities for the preconditioned ENSO ensembles is anticipated.
 The warmest and coldest extremes for the preconditioned El Niño and La Niña ensembles will be further analyzed to determine what factors contribute to the enhancement or hindrance of the ENSO event evolution.
 The El Niño and La Niña ensemble extremes will also be directly compared to identify potential nonlinearities.
-Additionally, La Niña growth behavior is somewhat different to El Niño, often described as “flat” when compared to the more rapid growth of El Niño during summer.
+Additionally, La Niña growth behavior is somewhat different from El Niño, often described as “flat” when compared to the more rapid growth of El Niño during summer.
 These nonlinear growth characteristics are captured in CCSM4 (DiNezio and Deser, 2014).
 Whether the preconditioned experiments exhibit similar nonlinear characteristics will be addressed.
 The spring predictability barrier (SPB) will also be investigated in the context of the proposed experiment, as (Larson and Kirtman, submitted) show that the error ensembles provide a unique approach to understanding the SPB in coupled models.

-Another interesting comparison will be whether the observed preconditioned cases bias the final state as warm/cold as the model experiments.
-This may indicate whether the model properly simulates the observed precursor/ENSO relationship.
-Nevertheless, finding sources of potential model deficiencies is the first step to improving the simulation of ENSO.
+Another interesting question to address is whether the observed preconditioned cases bias the final ENSO state as in the model experiments.
+Addressing this question may tell us whether the model properly simulates the observed precursor/ENSO relationship.
+However, finding sources of potential model deficiencies is the first step to improve the simulation of ENSO.
 The spread of the observed cases versus the models will also reveal whether the models are tapping into the predictive power of the precursor found in nature or whether the model is overestimating the relationship.
-It should be noted that the growth behavior likely depends on whether the model exhibits a damped or unstable ENSO cycle.
+It should be noted that the growth behavior is likely depending on whether the model exhibits a damped or unstable ENSO cycle.
 A worthwhile comparison of the model results with that from a simpler model, for instance the Zebiak-Cane intermediate model (Zebiak and Cane, 1987), is also planned to gauge this sensitivity in a cost-effective way.

 Overall, the future work will focus on the role of the subsurface precursor in ENSO evolution and emphasizes the utilization of a novel model framework to address a topic that may require new approaches to understand its full predictive potential.
 More specifically, this work will provide a new supplemental tool in understanding to what extent the subsurface precursor provides ENSO predictability in coupled models and also to highlight potential model deficiencies in simulating observed ENSO behavior.
-The results will provide new insight as to how much we can “trust” the precursor as an ENSO predictor as well as potentially reveal additional ideas as to why the 2014 El Niño did not fully mature.
+The results will provide new insight as to how much we can “trust” the precursor as an ENSO predictor as well as potentially reveal additional or alternative reasons as to why the 2014 El Niño did not fully mature.

 The so-called 2014 ENSO forecast “bust” is a clear example of why more effort needs to be expended on fundamental research of ENSO predictability.
-Knowing the key ingredients for ENSO extremes, as well as the various contributors to forecast degradation, are both important to assessing how much potential we have at getting the forecast correct.
-In the end, the effects of ENSO are felt worldwide and on different levels of the climate system.
+Knowing the key ingredients for ENSO extremes, as well as the various contributors to forecast degradation, are equally important to assess how much potential we have at getting the forecast correct.
+In the end, the effects of ENSO are felt worldwide and on various levels of the climate system.
 As such, determining at what lead-time ENSO predictions are reliable is a necessary step to assessing the fidelity of our forecast models.

 BIBLIOGRAPHY